 Dental Assisting A.A.S.

-Explore the dental assisting associate degree program at the University of Alaska AnchorageThe University of Alaska Anchorage sets the standard for dental assistant schools across the country with its accredited associate degree program.
+Explore the dental assisting associate degree program at the University of Alaska AnchorageThe University of Alaska Anchorage sets the standard for dental assistant schools across the country with its associate degree program.

 Dental assisting scholarships and financial aid

 Visit the UAA Office of Financial Aid for information on university, department and program scholarships such as the Dental Education Endowment, Dental Education Scholarship and American Dental Assistants Association scholarships.

 Earn a dental assisting degree from UAA and qualify to sit for the Dental Assisting National Board examination to become a certified dental assistant.

 Faculty and staff advisors in the School of Allied Health will help you develop and follow through with academic plans to achieve educational, career and life goals.
 From admission and program requirements to transfer credits and placement testing through the UAA Testing Center, advisors help answer all of your questions to stay on track with earning your associate degree.

 UAA’s dental assisting program in the School of Allied Health houses a fully functional dental clinic, a materials lab classroom, a sterilization room, a darkroom, a radiography viewing room and a multimedia room.
 Gain first-hand work experience in everything from patient care and taking x-rays to appointment scheduling and four-handed dentistry.